-Of course, everyone probably has their own favorite websites and many of them are linked to where you’re from.
-For example, I’m fairly certain that for most people in the UK then the BBC site is one the most popular.
-Indeed when I used to run a network of proxy servers for a large pharmaceutical company based in the United Kingdom, the BBC was one of the most popular sites by far.
+Of course, everyone probably has their own favorite websites and many of them are linked to where you’re originally from.
+For example, I’m fairly certain that for most people in the UK the BBC site is one of the most popular.
+Indeed when I used to run a network of proxy servers for a large pharmaceutical company based in the United Kingdom, the BBC was easily one of the most popular sites.

 It’s not surprising if you’ve every used it – not only do you get thousands of pages of news, local news, sports, arts, education, politics and cinema.
 You can also watch all the BBC TV channels live, all the national and local radio stations plus thousands of programmes archived in the BBC iPlayer section.
 Indeed it’s actually a whole entertainment and news centre in a single web site.
 I absolutely love it and I’m definitely not alone!

 Unfortunately like many of the internet’s best media sites, access to the BBC iPlayer is actually limited to the United Kingdom only.
 In fact when you try and access the site, any IP address which is not from the UK will be redirected to the ‘International Version” of the site.
 This is basically a version with none of the TV live streams, archive or radio channels on it.
 Fortunately there is a way to bypass these blocks and re-directions and enjoy the wonderful BBC TV channels anywhere in the world.

 How to Watch BBC iPlayer in the USA

 It’s actually surprisingly simple to do, and indeed millions actively use this method every day and have done for many years.
 All you have to do is ‘hide’ your real IP address and display a British address instead.
 You do this by routing your internet connection through a server based in the UK, the BBC see’s this address rather than the real one.
 It’s sounds complicated but it’s really not, here’s a brief video showing you how it’s done.